DmitryCheblykov

 About Dmitry

-Bass-baritone Dmitry Cheblykov pursued his musical studies at the Moscow Tchaikovsky Conservatory where he received his Master’s degree in Vocal Performance (2017).
-During his years studying, he was awarded 1st prize at the Alexey Ivanov International Vocal Competition (2015) and 2nd prize at the Nadezhda Obukhova Russian National Competition (2016).
-In 2017 he became a member of the Young Artist Programme of the Bolshoi Theatre.
-In 2021 he was awarded 1st prize at the Elena Obraztsova International Competition of Young Singers, and 3rd prize at Operalia.
+Bass-baritone Dmitry Cheblykov pursued his musical studies at the Moscow Tchaikovsky Conservatory, where he received his Master's degree in Vocal Performance in 2017.
+During his studies, he was awarded First Prize at the Alexey Ivanov International Vocal Competition (2015) and Second Prize at the Nadezhda Obukhova Russian National Competition (2016).
+In 2017, he joined the Young Artist Programme of the Bolshoi Theatre, before winning First Prize at the Elena Obraztsova International Competition of Young Singers and Third Prize at Operalia in 2021.

 Download programme biography